 That is except for Norwegian Wood.
 This one lacks that magic.
 That supernatural element that displaces it from the reality we know.

 It is definitely his most grounded out of the ones I’ve read.
 It’s the story of Toru Watanabe and his first two loves.
+Essentially, Norwegian Wood is about growing up and learning things the hard way.

 First is Naoko.
 He met her when she was dating his high school friend.
 They ended up as friends by proxy but never more.
 That is until their mutual friend committed suicide.